EMD 197 - Emergency Medical Technician

 This course provides students with EMS special operations training in the areas of hazardous materials response, search and rescue, tactical EMS, and Military EMS.

-EMD 493 (A or C) - Internship for EMS or EMT
+EMD 493 A - Internship for EMS or EMT

-D: This course provides Paramedics with mentored leadership experience.
+Working Paramedics: This course provides Paramedics with mentored leadership experience.
 The course is open to students with clinical activity in a variety of volunteer or paid activity as a Paramedic.
-Students will work with their EMS agency to identify a project, submit the project to course instructors, revise the project based on instructor feedback, complete the project and submit a final summary or the project to course instructors.
+Students will work with their EMS agency to identify a project, submit the project to course instructors, revise the project based on instructor feedback, complete the project and submit a final summary of the project to course instructors.

 EMD 498 - Senior Capstone